Dr. Tobias Schwörer

 T +41 41 229 55 73

 Tobias Schwoerer studied history and social anthropology at the University of Zurich, and received a PhD in Anthropology from the University of Lucerne in 2016.
-He is currently Visiting Fellow at the Australian National University, funded by an SNF Post-Doc Mobility Grant.
-Previously he has held positions as Research Assistant and Lecturer in Social Anthropology at the University of Zurich since 2002 and at the University of Lucerne since 2007.
-He has taught introductory courses in social anthropology, political anthropology and research methods, and held seminars on colonialism, conflict studies, and the anthropology of violence.
+He has held positions as research assistant and lecturer in social anthropology at the University of Zurich from 2002-2008 and 2014-2015 and at the University of Lucerne from 2007-2013.
+He is currently student advisor and lecturer in social anthropology at the University of Lucerne.
+He has more than three years of fieldwork experience in Papua New Guinea and was a visiting research fellow at the Australian National University.
+In research and teaching he specialized on political, economic and environmental anthropology, and has held seminars on colonialism, the anthropology of violence, resource extraction, and adaptations to climate change.
 Since 2008, he is a member of the editorial board of "Tsantsa," the journal of the Swiss Ethnological Association, and responsible for the section "Current Research."

 In his PhD thesis, he previously investigated colonial processes of pacification in the Eastern Highlands of Papua New Guinea, using a comparative ethno-historical approach to analyze the temporal variations and different outcomes of these processes towards an overarching theory of pacification.
 He conducted field research in four different villages of the Fore, Auyana and Tairora ethnic groups for sixteen months between 2004 and 2007, and also interviewed former colonial officers to arrive at a polyphonic history of the colonial encounter.
 At the same time, he collected data on contemporary forms of conflict, sorcery and warfare.

 · Political anthropology

 · Economic anthropology